Twisted Alexander Modules of Hyperplane Arrangement Complements: Roots of twisted Alexander polynomials

 \subsection{Line arrangement case ($n=2$)}

 Let $\mathcal{A}=\{H_1,\ldots,H_m\}\subset \C^2$ be an essential line arrangement.
-Note that, in the line arrangement case, the only two twisted Alexander polynomials that we are going to be considering are the $0$-th and the first ones.
+Note that, in the line arrangement case, the only two twisted Alexander polynomials that we will be considering are the $0$-th and the first ones.

 The $0$-th case is always easy to compute, not just in dimension $2$.
-The $0$-th and first twisted Alexander polynomials of any finite CW complex can be computed from a presentation of the fundamental group using Fox Calculus.
-In particular, if $M$ is the complement of a complex hyperplane arrangement $\{H_1,\ldots,H_m\}$, after a Lefschetz type argument we can use the presentation of $\pi_1(M)$ given by \cref{presentation} to compute the $0$-th and first twisted Alexander polynomials of $M$.
-Let's consider the map of $\Ft$-modules
+The $0$-th and first twisted Alexander polynomials of any finite CW complex can be computed from a presentation of the fundamental group using Fox Calculus (\cite[Section 4]{kirk}).
+In particular, if $M$ is the complement of a complex hyperplane arrangement $\{H_1,\ldots,H_m\}$, after a Lefschetz type argument we can in principle use a presentation of $\pi_1(M)$ to compute the $0$-th and first twisted Alexander polynomials of $M$.
+Let us consider the map of $\Ft$-modules

-given by the column matrix with entries where $a_1,\ldots,a_m$ are the generators of $\pi_1(M)$ as in \cref{presentation}. $\Delta_0^{\vepsi,\rho}(M)$ is just a generator of the Fitting ideal of the cokernel of $\partial$, so it is the greatest common divisor of the dimension $\dim_\F(\V)$ minors of the column matrix we just described (see \cite[Section 4]{kirk}).
+given by the column matrix with entries where $a_1,\ldots,a_m$ are the generators of $\pi_1(M)$ as described in \cref{ssdef}.
+The $0$-th twisted Alexander polynomial $\Delta_0^{\vepsi,\rho}(M)$ is just a generator of the Fitting ideal of the cokernel of $\partial$, so it is the greatest common divisor of the minors of size $\dim_\F\V$ of the column matrix we just described (see \cite[Section 4]{kirk}).
 Hence, we have the following result.